Endometrial stromal tumours (EST) constitute <2% of all uterine tumours and <10% of uterine mesenchymal neoplasms 1.

 Adenomatoid tumours of the scrotum are benign, solid extratesticular lesions that can originate from the epididymis, tunica vaginalis, or spermatic cord (90% derived from the funiculus).

 They are the most common extratesticular neoplasm, and most common tumour of the epididymis, a...

-Adrenal adenomas are the commonest adrenal mass lesion and are often found incidentally during abdominal imaging for other reasons.
-In all cases, but especially in the setting of known current or previous malignancy, adrenal adenomas need to be distinguished from adrenal metastases or other adre...
+Adrenal adenomas are the most common adrenal mass lesion and are often found incidentally during abdominal imaging for other reasons.
+In all cases, but especially in the setting of known current or previous malignancy, adrenal adenomas need to be distinguished from adrenal metastases or other ad...